 When it comes to glassware of all shapes and sizes, Tiffanie Barriere, founder of the Drinking Coach, recommends Estelle Colored Glass.
 This elegant set of rocks glasses is inspired by heirloom glassware, features a heavy bottom, and is handblown.
 In addition to the blue colorway shown, the glasses are available in green, pink, gray, dark blue, and amber.

 Material: Glass | Volume: 12.25 oz. | Number in set: 12

 “At home, I use these 12-ounce Collins glasses, which are tall and a handsome vessel for cocktails” says Nick Rancone, the owner of the Twin Cities–based Twist Davis Group of restaurants.
 While they’re nice enough for serving drinks like a Tom Collins, gin fizz, or even a mojito, Rancone likes these because “they’re multipurpose enough to use for just plain water, too.
 I like that it can do double or triple duty.”

-These highballs from Luigi Bormiolo come recommended by Battle: “This set is minimal in style and works well for several different drinks, whether a simple glass of water or a mint mojito,” she says.
-Battle adds that they’re a great option if you have kids as well: “They are a more durable option without having to sacrifice the look of glass.”
+These highballs from Luigi Bormioli come recommended by Battle: “This set is minimal in style and works well for several different drinks, whether a simple glass of water or a mint mojito,” she says.
+Battle adds that they’re a great choice if you have kids: “They are a more durable option without having to sacrifice the look of glass.”

 This stackable highball glass is a favorite of Employees Only co-owner Igor Hadzismajlovic for its convenience.
 “We use the 9-ounce highball glass by Libbey at home, which is stackable, and is a must for a tiny New York apartment,” he says.
 “It’s actually the same glass we use at Employees Only, too.
 They’re thick enough to eliminate breakage, which is especially important for a glass that is most frequently used.”